MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 ---
 title: "What is a distributed availability group"
 description: "A distributed availability group is a special type of availability group that spans two separate availability groups.
-The availability groups that participate in a distributed availability group do not need to be in the same location." ms.custom: "seodec18" ms.date: "10/15/2019" ms.prod: sql ms.reviewer: "" ms.technology: availability-groups ms.topic: conceptual
+The availability groups that participate in a distributed availability group do not need to be in the same location." ms.custom:
+  - seodec18
+  - intro-overview
+ms.date: "10/15/2019"
+ms.prod: sql
+ms.reviewer: ""
+ms.technology: availability-groups
+ms.topic: conceptual
 helpviewer_keywords:
   - "Availability Groups [SQL Server], distributed" ms.assetid:
 author: "cawrites"
 ms.author: chadam